haikonguyen/haikonguyen.eu/static/posts/2018-12-21-vlog-13-prague-christmas-market.md

   - vlog
 ---
 It's christmas here in Prague, and I told myself, it's been a while, since I've done any Vlogs.
-Usually, I try to make English speaking version, but there are so many of them on youtube already, so cause I am also a Vietnamese, why not make a video about Christmas mood here in Prague, and show my family, how the Christmas atmosphere here in Prague is not behind any major Cities in the world.
+Usually, I try to make an English-speaking version, but there are so many of them on youtube already, so cause I am also a Vietnamese, why not make a video about Christmas mood here in Prague, and show my family, how the Christmas atmosphere here in Prague is not behind any major Cities in the world.